Just Stop Oil protesters target M25 for fourth day - NewsBreak

 The road has been closed in both directions while officers climb the gantry.

-Essex Police said it arrested a woman attempting to climb a gantry around 1.5 miles from Junction 28 clockwise.
+Essex Police said they arrested a woman attempting to climb a gantry around 1.5 miles from Junction 28 clockwise.

 The force said: “One lane was closed for a short time as officers responded to the situation.”